arzoo14/GSoD-2020/index.md

 #### Deliverable 5

 After the deliverable 1, I added an another stretch goal in my timeline.
-The stretch goal was - Addtion of **pmseries(1)** chapter in the PCP User's and Administrator's Guide book.
+The stretch goal was - Addition of **pmseries(1)** chapter in the PCP User's and Administrator's Guide book.
 So, I completed this stretch goal in the last week of my GSoD period.
+And after the completion of all the deliverables, I further improved the documentations by resolving the various bugs.

  So, during Phase 5, I completed the following deliverables: